-This Discover Wine series focuses on regions of the world where wine reigns supreme.
-If you’ve ever considered traveling for wine, and even if you haven’t, we want to introduce you to wine regions you may or may not have already heard about, so you can expand your knowledge of wine and learn more about what makes a particular wine region unique.
+This Discover Wine series focuses on wine regions of the world you may not have heard about, so you can expand your knowledge of wine and learn more about what makes a particular wine region unique.

 In this edition, we explore the three main wine regions of the country of Moldova, which was once the largest producer of wine within the Soviet Union.
 They still make a lot of wine, with nearly 112,000 hectares of vines used for commercial wine production.
 Would you believe that over 67 million bottles of wine are exported from Moldova each year, and that number continues to grow?